aakashmaity/coin-gecko-crypto-tracker/README.md

-# React + Vite
+# Crypto Tracket

+(React + vite)
-This is a Test project to learning purpose only
+This is a Test project to learning purpose only.

 Currently, two official plugins are available: